This section mainly covers characteristics that are protected in the Equality Act.

 - in reporting and publishing equality data as required by relevant public bodies for the purpose of ensuring equality of opportunity or treatment; etc.

-The data would be available to the course centres during this application cycle and in future years.
+The data would be available to the courses during this application cycle and in future years.

-We expect that all course centres will adhere to the requirements of both the Equality Act and Data Protection law in any use they make of the data.
+We expect that all courses will adhere to the requirements of both the Equality Act and Data Protection law in any use they make of the data.

-- Please see the Courses section for information provided by individual course centres about how they may expect to use the data provided by those applicants who give consent.
+- Please see the Courses section for information provided by individual courses about how they use the data provided by those applicants who give consent.

 How we use the information you give